jpodolski/ssbm-py/README.md

 	- Use challonge.com's API to link challonge matches to Match objects
 	- Provide a suite of misc. tools to interact with OBS though plugins/files

-Development is ongoing and likely unstable.
+Development is ongoing and likely unstable until further notice.
 This repo is primarily for my personal use and organization

 TO DO:
 	- Create Match class